pablodecm/paper-inferno/paper/paper.md

 are taken into account.

-In this work, we present a new machine learning method to learn non-linear sample summary statistics that directly optimise the expected amount of information about the subset of parameters of interest using simulated samples, taking into account the effect of nuisance parameters.
+In this work, we present a new machine learning method to construct non-linear sample summary statistics that directly optimise the expected amount of information about the subset of parameters of interest using simulated samples, taking into account the effect of nuisance parameters.